drioemgaoin/MultiThreadingGetStarted/Readme.md

 ## Thread Pooling
+A Thread Pool is a limited number of worker threads that can be run simultaneously to perform tasks.

 Whenever you start a thread, a few hundred microseconds are spent organizing such things as a memory stack.
 Each thread also consumes (by default) around 1 MB of memory.
 The thread pool cuts these overheads by sharing and recycling threads, allowing multithreading to be applied at a very granular level without a performance penalty.

 The thread pool have a limited number of worker threads that can be run simultaneously because too many active threads can throttle the operating system with administrative burden and render CPU caches ineffective.
 Once a limit is reached, jobs queue up and start only when another finishes.

 Pros:
 - Reduce overhead of thread management (creation, schedule, release).
-- There is no worries about creating too many threads and hence affecting system performance.
-Thread pool size is constrained by the .NET runtime.
-The number of threads you can use at the same time is limited.
+- Number of thread is limited, there is no worries about creating too many threads and hence affecting system performance.

 Cons:
 - Thread can't be name so difficult to debug